Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::note
 Generic data properties have additional methods `GetValue` and `GetValues` to access typed value(s) respectively.
-Those also allow you to pass a `DataRow` to extract the value from, when the property is part of a data list object.
+Those also allow you to pass a `DataRow` to extract the value from when the property is part of a data list object.
 :::

 :::caution